-- 7.1 The school has determined its optimum enrollment and has established achievable enrollment targets for the next three to five years, which are included in the multi-year financial plan. - 7.2 The school has admissions policies and procedures to ensure that the current and future composition of the student body is aligned with the mission of the school.
-7.3 Prospective families and students are provided with information that clearly communicates the school's programs, typical costs of attendance, and the school's expectations for its students and their families. - 7.4 The school provides sufficient resources, both in personnel and in funding, to effectively execute its admissions programs. - 7.5 When awarding financial assistance, the school communicates mission-appropriate, transparent criteria, policies and procedures to its constituents. - 7.6 The school maintains the confidentiality of all aspects of the financial assistance process.
-7.7 The school has a procedure for identifying students whom it can no longer effectively serve and for counseling the student and his/her parents in their search for a more suitable schooling option.
+7.1 The school has determined its optimum enrollment and has established achievable enrollment targets for the next three to five years, which are included in the multi-year financial plan.

+- 7.2 The school has admissions policies and procedures to ensure that the current and future composition of the student body is aligned with the mission of the school. - 7.3 Prospective families and students are provided with information that clearly communicates the school's programs, typical costs of attendance, and the school's expectations for its students and their families. - 7.4 The school allocates sufficient resources, both in personnel and in funding, to effectively execute its admissions programs. - 7.5 When awarding financial assistance, the school communicates mission-appropriate, transparent criteria, policies and procedures to its constituents. - 7.6 The school maintains the confidentiality of all aspects of the financial assistance process.